 After years of working in Hollywood, Vicki Lau was ready to level up and officially specialize in product management.
 It was a challenge landing a product manager role outside of the motion picture industry, so Vicki enrolled at Product Gym to learn more foundational skills and job interviewing techniques.
-Now a Senior Product Manager at a VC-funded tech startup, Vicki shares why trusting the process at Product Gym is key to landing a PM role.
+Now a Senior Product Manager at a VC-funded tech startup, Vicki shares her Product Gym review, including why trusting the process at Product Gym was key to landing a PM role.

 Since you had previous experience working in product roles in film, what inspired you to specialize in product management at this point in your career?